 3. Next, head back to the free throw line and make your first two attempts.
 If you miss either shot, you have to start over and this time swish two in a row.

 4. Follow up with mid range jumpers from 16-17 feet.
-Make two in a row from a spot before moving on to the next spot.
+Make two in a row from each spot before moving on to the next of your 5 spots.

 5. Now, back to the free throw line and hit your first two attempts.
 If not, continue till you hit two swishes in a row.